Single (music): 7-inch format

-To compete with Columbia, RCA released albums as boxes of 45-rpm seven-inch singles that could be arranged to play continuously using their record changer.
+To compete with Columbia, RCA released albums as boxes of 45 rpm seven-inch singles that could be arranged to play continuously using their record changer.
 RCA was also releasing 7-inch singles pressed in different colors for different genres, making it easy for customers to find their preferred music.
 The novelty of multicolored singles wore off soon: by 1952, all RCA singles were pressed in black vinyl.
-The lowest recording numbers found (so far) for each genre of RCA 45s are: 47-0146 yellow, 47-2715 black, 48-0001 green, 49-0100 deep red, 50-0000 cerise, 51-0000 light blue.
-52-0000 deep blue.
-What became of 48-0000 is not known, perhaps a copyright or other legal problem.

-The lightweight and inexpensive 45-rpm discs introduced by RCA were quickly popular and in the early 1950s all major US labels had begun manufacturing seven-inch singles.
+The lightweight and inexpensive 45 rpm discs introduced by RCA were quickly popular and in the early 1950s all major US labels had begun manufacturing seven-inch singles.
 In the decades that followed, the seven-inch single was the format that many major artists made their recording debut on, and some recordings were released only as vinyl 45s.
 According to the New York Times, the popularity of the seven-inch single reached a peak in 1974 when 200 million were sold.
 Its popularity declined after that as jukeboxes became fewer, consumers were tending to prefer albums, and formats such as cassettes and CDs began overtaking vinyl 45s.
 Despite the major decline, vinyl seven-inch singles continued to be released in the 2000s by indie labels such as Sub Pop and Third Man Records.

 Variations

-In some regions (e.g. US), the default hole size on a 45 fitted the RCA 1.5 in hub which, due to a format war, was incompatible with the 0.25 in spindle of a Columbia-system 33 1/3 RPM 12-inch LP player.
-In other regions (e.g. UK and Australia), the default was a small hole compatible with a multi-speed 0.25-inch spindle player, but with a knock out that could be removed for usage on a player with a larger hub.
+In some regions (e.g. North America), the default hole size on a 45 fits the RCA 1+1/2 in hub which, due to a format war, is incompatible with the 1/4 in spindle of a Columbia-system 33 1/3 rpm 12-inch LP player.
+In other regions (e.g. UK and Australia), the default is a small hole compatible with a multi-speed 1/4-inch spindle player, but with a knock-out that can be removed for usage on a player with a larger hub.